 The College Cost Reduction and Access Act of 2007 ("CCRAA" or the "Act") was enacted to make college more affordable for low- and moderate-income students by phasing in increases in government grants.
-For example, in 2007 the maximum Pell Grant was limited to $4,310, whereas the maximum for 2012 is $5,400.
+For example, in 2007, the maximum Pell Grant was limited to $4,310, whereas the maximum for 2012 was $5,400.
 The Act also decreases interest rates on government-backed loans and even cancels outstanding debt in certain situations.
-The favorable terms for grants and loans represent an important step forward in achieving universal access to higher education.
+The favorable terms for grants and loans represent an important step in achieving universal access to higher education.
 This report examines the problem of inadequate college assistance, the enactment of the Act, the major provisions affecting college student borrowers, and the funding of the new benefits.

-Rising Cost of Higher Education Leads to Massive Student Loan Debt
+The Rising Cost of Higher Education Leads to Massive Student Loan Debt

 Attending a community college is a way to reduce the overall cost of higher education.
 Nevertheless, 34 percent of community college students receive federal grants or loans.
-Their debt may increase if they pursue a bachelor's degree or go to graduate school.
+Their debt may increase if they pursue a bachelor's degree or graduate school.

 As public concern mounted over the lack of affordable education and unmanageable post-graduation debt, our elected officials were compelled to provide some relief.